anywhichway/array-set-ops/README.md

 - `difference(base,...iterables)` returns items in base but not in the rest of the iterables
 - `intersection(...iterables)`
-- `symmetricDifference(...iterables)` returns all items that exist in at most one of the iterables, i.
+- `symmetricDifference(...iterables)` returns all items that exist in at most one of the iterables.
 - `union(...iterables)`

 Each of the above also has a form:

 `<operation>.iterable(...iterables)` where `operation` is one of `difference`, `intersection`, `symmetricDifference`, `union`.

 These iterable versions can prevent the blocking of a data processing pipeline by returning values on demand rather than all at once.
-The gains in performance depend on the nature of the data processed but are typically as follows:
+The gains in performance depend heavily on the nature of the data processed but are typically as follows:

-- difference, 3 to 4 orders of magnitude
+- difference, 1.5 to 2x
-- intersection, 2x
+- intersection, 1.5 to 2x
-- symmetricDifference, 2x
+- symmetricDifference, 2.5 to 3x
-- union, 3 to 4 orders of magnitude
+- union, 2.5 to 3 orders of magnitude

 The below function return true if the named predicate is true of the base for all the iterables passed in.